Recent events have suddenly given these subjects greater focus.

 Biophilic design is based on the relationship between nature, people and design, to reduce stress, increase cognitive function and creativity to improve our well-being.

 Humans have an innate connection to nature.
 Sunlight, natural materials and planting all help create a sense of bringing the outside in.
-I always try to include plants in my interior design schemes.
+We always try to include plants in my interior design schemes.

 Not only do they soften spaces, but they have been shown to reduce stress and anxiety.
 Some plants even release oxygen at night, making them conducive to a better night’s sleep.
 Ferns are particularly hardy and will survive even the least green fingered amongst us.